Substance Abuse Treatment in Chicago, IL

-At Behavioral Services Center we strive to provide substance abuse treatment in Chicago, IL, to all individuals suffering from substance abuse, alcoholism, drug addiction, and other addictions by bridging the gap between decades of research and treatment practices.
-We cater our rehab services to the individual based on many variables to get a fresh start using evidence based treatment methods.
+At Behavioral Services Center we strive to provide substance abuse treatment in Chicago, IL, to all individuals suffering from; alcoholism, drug addiction, and other addictions by bridging the gap between decades of research and treatment practices.
+We cater our rehab services to the individual based on many variables to get a fresh start using evidence-based treatment methods.

-According to the latest research, the Diagnostic and Statistical Manual, Version Five (DSM-V, 2013) summarizes Substance Use Disorders-AKA: Addiction, Substance Abuse, Alcoholism, drug use, or drug abuse as follows: “The essential feature of a substance use disorder is a cluster of cognitive, behavioral, and physiological symptoms indicating that the individual continues using the substance despite significant substance-related problems” (p.
+According to the latest research, the Diagnostic and Statistical Manual, Version Five (DSM-V, 2013) summarizes Substance Use Disorders: “The essential feature of a substance use disorder is a cluster of cognitive, behavioral, and physiological symptoms indicating that the individual continues using the substance despite significant substance-related problems” (p.
 483).

 How can a person gain personal insight into one or more of the above criteria without proper professional help, only in a group setting, detox only, or even only in an in-patient Setting?
 A person should have a well-rounded treatment that provides multiple methodologies.